nitsuj/LaPooCoin/replit.md

 This is a full-stack web application for LaPooPoo Token, a humorous meme cryptocurrency project.
 The application features a modern, responsive landing page showcasing the token's branding, statistics, and community engagement features.
 Built with React on the frontend and Express.js on the backend, it provides a professional yet playful presentation for the meme coin.

+The site features a clean rabbit mascot, floating particle animations (poop emojis and stars), and uses the Orbitron font for a professional crypto aesthetic while maintaining meme coin appeal.

 ## User Preferences

 Preferred communication style: Simple, everyday language.